-- Storage of fuel in plastic containers; - Jubilee clips for connecting flexible gas supply - Storage of ags and flammable liquids inside. under and on buildinas: - Smoking except in designated areas; - The use of compressed gas welding equipment without flash back arrestors; - Storage of additional or unnecessary cylinders (including empty) at the workplace; - The use of LPG as a fuel at an office or welfare - Combustible liquids (petrol/diesel etc.) or gas cylinders stored within 6m of a hot work operation.
+- Storage of fuel in plastic containers; - Jubilee clips for connecting flexible gas supply hoses; - Storage of gas and flammable liquids inside, under and on buildings; - Smoking except in designated areas; - The use of compressed gas welding equipment without flash back arrestors; - Storage of additional or unnecessary cylinders (including empty) at the workplace; - The use of LPG as a fuel at an office or welfare facility; - Combustible liquids (petrol/diesel etc.) or gas cylinders stored within 6m of a hot work operation made including control of works under a permit system.